jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: A skunk's smell can be detected by a human a mile away.
+⚡<!-- FUNFACT --> Fun fact: 40% of all people who come to a party in your home snoop in your medicine cabinet

 </div>